 - If you wish to amend a registration, click change and eStudent will only allow you to do so if there are places available in that class.

 - Check to see that you have a tick against each of your enrolled classes with the words 'All Class Registered'.

 You may not be able to class register due to a number of reasons.

-- your attendance mode - online or internal.
-If you are sudying online units you do not need to register in classes.
+- Your attendance mode - online or internal.
+If you are studying online units you do not need to register in classes.

-- if your unit has streamed classes as this may affect the registration process.
-Contact your Student Services Office for assistance.
+- If your unit has streamed classes as this may affect the registration process.